JoseJPR/nodejs-certification/README.md

 |   |   ├── example02             # Include callbacks for open, ready, finish, open and error events.
 |   |   ├── example03             # Write big file with .write method with this result: 1,1G stream-big-example03.txt.
 |   |   ├── example04             # Show how many seconds the function fs.writeFile and fs.createWriteStream needs to perform the same task.
+|   |   ├── example05             # Create origin and destination Stream and use gzip for compress file destination.
+|   |   ├── example06             # Create origin Stream, Custom transform Stream and destination Stream for replace text from origin to destination file.
 |   |   └── ...                   # ...
 |   |
 |   └── ...